slamice/wri/Other stories/The-pornographer.md

 They would ass by.
 That's a nice shirt, I would think.
-It's smooth on their skin and show cases the best most prominent features.
+It's smooth on their skin and showcases the best and most prominent features.

 I was so horny.